realdanielbyrne/tsneGatedMoE/code/networks/notes.md

 ## mlp-stack

-- parameters of prior network seemed to influence convergence of sibsequent network
+- parameters of prior network seemed to influence convergence of subsequent network
 - Features not fed into Dense
   - 48% on cifar 10 300,300,100
   - 49% with overfitting on 300,300,300